My name is Taetske and I would like to tell you a bit about myself

 I went to my general practitioner, stood in front of him, and said: “Doctor, I am a nervous wreck.”
 He looked at me, smiled, and said:” Señora; I think you will be able to manage.”
 What I thought at that moment, I would not put it in writing but for sure, it was not nice.
 I understood I had to take care of my own health.

 The show of Larry King

 During these three months, on a Sunday morning, I happened to watch the Larry King show.
 At that moment, he was discussing her book “Breakthrough: Eight Steps to Wellness” with the author, Suzanne Somers.
 This book is about nanotechnology, anti-ageing, and hormone therapies.

 I said to myself, do I know anything about this, no I don’t.
 So I ordered the book.
 (I really think that all men and women should read this book, in some cases, it might be lifesaving and at least it will provide valuable health information.)
 You can find this and many of her other books at this link.

 Although the hormones that are harvested are nearly the same as human hormones, the difference is molecular (on the scale of one or two atoms.)
 One would think that this is so small that it won’t make a difference, but it does.
 It is not identical to hormones made by the human body.

 I find my anti-ageing doctor

-Through this book, I got to know about anti-aging and was lucky to find a doctor close by who prescribes this philosophy.
+Through this book, I got to know about anti-ageing and was lucky to find a doctor close by who prescribes this philosophy.
 After thorough tests, including a DNA study of my ancestral health risks, He put me on a regime of hormone supplements and I regained my vigor.

 I started going in a new direction and slowly but surely, my eating habits and lifestyle changed. (more about this later.)